 - Workshops & Seminars - Learning & Organizational Development offers a variety of workshops and seminars that help an staff member develop their work and computer technology skills

 - Educational Opportunities - There are a variety of educational opportunities available at Duke and in the Durham area.
 For a list of available resources, please refer to Training.

 - Volunteer Opportunities - Volunteer opportunities can present a unique way for an staff member to develop certain professional skills.
 Search the Duke Today web site for a list of volunteer opportunities at Duke (look under the "Volunteer Opportunities" tab).

 - Mentorship - Interested staff can be paired with mentors for a variety of activities including information interviews, shadowing, tutorials, etc. For more mentoring resources, please visit the Mentoring @ Duke web site.
-PDI can also provide assistance with determining professional goals before you seek a mentoring relationship.
-Click here to schedule an appointment with a PDI representative.
+The Professional Development Academy can also provide assistance with determining professional goals before you seek a mentoring relationship.

 Collect feedback from the staff member about their development progress to assist in identifying what the staff member is doing well, build on their skills, correct any problems that may arise, and help them develop new abilities that will improve personal performance as well as organizational outcomes.

 Use a Performance Log for tracking, recording and providing feedback from the staff member.
 Record dates, events, expectations, and the impact of action steps on their development.
 Make sure to record:

 - Observations of enhanced skills or knowledge and how they were applied.